rubber-duck-software/playwright-typescript-monorepo-tsx/README.md

 When the playwright tests execute, they fail with

 ```
-SyntaxError: Unexpected token '<'
+Cannot find module '@playwright/test/jsx-runtime'
 ```

-Note: this failure is specific to **JSX fragments**.
-If the jsx content inside the `common` folder contains no jsx fragments, the tests would pass.
+Note: this failure is specific to **pnpm monorepos**.

 ## Setting up this Repository

-After cloning, run `npm install`.
+After cloning, run `pnpm install`.

-Now to run the playwright tests, first start the site by running `npm -w site run dev` from the root of the monorepo.
+Now to run the playwright tests, first start the site by running `pnpm --filter=site dev` from the root of the monorepo.

-In a separate terminal window run `npm -w site run test` (also from the root of the monorepo).
-The playwright test will fail.
+Now, using the VS code playwright extension, attempt to execute the playwright test `site/tests/example.spec.ts`.
+You should see the failure.